In the lead up to National Customer Service Week, we asked Trevor Davis who oversees our Contact Centre to answer our member's most common questions.

 Parts of your PPF compensation may however be payable at different ages, depending on your entitlement under your former scheme.
 Where this is the case, if you take the first part of your compensation, you will not be able to defer taking the second part beyond the normal retirement age (NRA) applicable to that part.

 10. If I defer, can I change my mind?

 Yes, if you defer your payments you can change your mind at any time.
-Just call us or use the ‘Retire Now’ feature on the member website.
+Just call us or use the ‘Quote and Retire’ feature on the member website.